Finland to boost security at Russia border with amended law

 HELSINKI (AP) — Finland’s Parliament on Thursday passed amended legislation on border security that allows for the closure of crossing points with Russia amid fears that Moscow could choose to send large numbers of migrants to the frontier.

 The move by lawmakers came just two days after NATO’s 30 members signed formal accession protocols for Finland and Sweden to join the alliance — an outcome that has angered Russia.
-The two Nordic nations’ membership bids were approved at a NATO summit at the end of June in Madrid.
+The two Nordic nations’ membership bids were approved at a NATO summit at the end of June in Madrid and several alliance members have already moved to ratify their accession.

 The changes would also allow Finland, a nation of 5.5 million, to build barriers and fences along the border with Russia if needed.
 Finnish President Sauli Niinisto is due to sign the amendments into law on Friday.